 Resource Assessment Partner Team

 The Resource Assessment Data and Partner Teams reviewed available resources and representative long-term data to identify key indicators for analysis within each of the five priority submerged habitats listed below.
-An inventory of current knowledge and long-term ecological monitoring programs was utilized to develop the indicators for the assessment.
+An inventory of current knowledge and long-term ecological monitoring programs was used to develop indicators for the assessment.
 Indicators were evaluated based on scientific value and their ability to be integrated into management and policy decisions.
 Criteria for establishing indicators included:

-Show statewide and site-specific trends over time;
+Show statewide and site-specific trends over time.

-Allow comparisons between sites and across the state;
+Allow comparisons between sites and across the state.